syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/js/es5-getting-started.md

 ```

-Add a series object to the 3D chart by using `series` property.
+Add a series object to the 3D Chart by using `series` property.
 Now map the field names `month` and `sales` in the JSON data to the `xName` and `yName` properties of the series, then set the JSON data to `dataSource` property.

 Since the JSON contains category data, set the `valueType` for horizontal axis to Category.
 By default, the axis valueType is Numeric.